Should I sell my current home before buying a new one?

 My house is currently empty, how much does staging cost?

-Residence Real Estate Group works with preferred stagers in the Okanagan to offer not only the best in the industry but a variety of options to suit any budget.
-The cost of staging depends on the number of pieces needed, the type and quality of furniture.
+Brandon Grass works with preferred stagers in the Okanagan to offer not only the best in the industry but a variety of options to suit any budget.
+The cost of staging depends on the number of pieces needed, the type and quality of furniture, and how long the furniture will be rented for.
+With more and more technology options coming up like Box Brownie which offers 100% virtual staging offering a very cost effective solution to home staging.

 Who pays for the professional photos and video of my home?